Forestry Issues

 EASTERN OLD GROWTH FORESTS: Prospects for Rediscovery and Recovery

 Mary Byrd Davis, ed..
-The first book devoted exclusively to old growth forests in the East.
-Leading experts examine the ecology and characteristics of old growth, explore its history, value, and make recommendations for its preservation.
-An important resource tool for forest managers, policy-makers, and researchers.
+The first book devoted exclusively to old growth forests throughout the East.
+Leading experts examine the ecology and characteristics of old growth, explore its history, value (ecological and cultural), as well as make recommendations for its preservation.
+Provides a thorough overview of the importance of old growth in the East including its extent, qualities, and role in wildlands restoration.
+By making eastern old-growth issues better known and understood, this is an important resource tool for forest managers, policy-makers, and researchers.
 6 x 9, 399p, photos, illustrations, tables, maps, 1996.

 ENVIRONMENTAL PROTECTION: Its Implications for the Canadian Forest Sector